Here's Everything You Need to Know About the 2022 Preakness Stakes

 They’re off to the races!

-The 2022 Triple Crown season went off with a bang as Rich Strike became the second biggest underdog in Kentucky Derby history to win the run for the roses.
-The madness continues on Saturday as the field meets in Baltimore for the Preakness Stakes.
+The 2022 Triple Crown season went off with a bang as Rich Strike won the Kentucky Derby in the second biggest upset in race history.
+The madness continues on Saturday in Baltimore for the Preakness Stakes.

-The second jewel of the Triple Crown will pit established favorites Epicenter and Simplification against newcomers like Early Voting, who opted to sit out of the Kentucky Derby.
+The second jewel of the Triple Crown will pit favorites like Kentucky Derby runner-up Epicenter and Simplification against newcomers like Early Voting, who opted to sit out of the Kentucky Derby.
 A notable absence -- Rich Strike himself, the darling of the 2022 season -- will not make the trip to Baltimore.
 While that effectively ends the bid for the Triple Crown, the Preakness is shaping up to be an event full of entertainment and intrigue.

 Here’s everything you need to know about the 147th edition of the Preakness Stakes: